 Deutsche Telekom also wants to be the first choice in future for multinational companies with international connectivity requirements – specifically, being where the customers are.
 To do so, the company is strengthening its delivery capabilities for premium internet access.
 Software-based services are expanding its product portfolio.
 In the future, companies will be able to link their international subsidiaries with their corporate networks with just a few clicks, for example.
 Deutsche Telekom is positioning itself as a preferred digitalization partner for business customers.
 Security by design will play a key role here.

 - Magenta Advantage

 Alongside its core business, Deutsche Telekom is developing new digital business models, based on its existing reach and other differentiating aspects.
-Its 200 million mobile customers and numerous shops worldwide alone open up enormous potential.
+More than 240 million mobile customers and numerous shops worldwide alone open up enormous potential.
 Deutsche Telekom wants to make digital services from partner companies available to its customers.
 Everyone will benefit from this step.
 Consumers will have access to fantastic exclusive offers.
 Partner companies will flourish.
 We create the "Magenta Advantage" for our customers, partners and Deutsche Telekom itself!

 In addition, Deutsche Telekom is adapting its networks and production platforms to future customer needs.
 Telecommunication networks used to consist of monolithic blocks of network elements, which contained hardware and software from the same vendor.
 Today, technical progress in disaggregation and virtualization (i.e., separation of hardware and software) is making it possible to move more and more network and communication features to the cloud, enabling the creation of the Telco as a platform.
 With this step, the company’s own technical infrastructure can be connected with partners easily.
 In other words, Deutsche Telekom’s services become usable by others via interfaces.